The Hidden Cost of High Achievement: Why Success Stops Feeling Like Enough

 Written by Nhlanhla Nene

 Nhlanhla is a Wellbeing Coach, Mindvalley Certified Life Coach, and founder of Mindedjoy.
-With advanced training in narrative, personal, and corporate coaching—alongside a background as a Certified Global Management Accountant—he blends psychology-based coaching with real-world leadership insight.
+With advanced training in narrative, personal, and corporate coaching—alongside a background as a Certified Global Management Accountant (ACMA, CGMA)—he blends psychology-based coaching with real-world leadership insight.
 His mission is to help high-performing professionals bridge the achievement–fulfillment gap and cultivate sustainable success grounded in resilience, joy, and meaning.

 2 thoughts on “The Hidden Cost of High Achievement: Why Success Stops Feeling Like Enough”